dumpster-divers/dumpster-divers/README.md

 # Testing Instructions
-- localhost:3001/ should display site
+- localhost:3000/ should display the site
-- localhost:3001/trash should give a response
+- localhost:3000/trash should give a response